Let Teachers SHINE 2022

 We will shortlist applicants that show that their project:

-- is led by a qualified teacher currently practising in a school in the North of England or a teacher committed to developing their project to be rolled out in the North of England
+- is led by a qualified teacher currently practising in a school in the North of England or a qualified teacher currently practising outside of the North who is committed to expanding their project in the North of England

 - targets economically disadvantaged children aged 0-18 (we use Pupil Premium eligibility as a general indicator of economic disadvantage)